kulibraries/contrast/_posts/2020-06-01-meeting-notes.md

 *R or Python?*

-Most recent in-person workshop ([https://kulibraries.github.io/2020-01-15-ku/](January 2020)) was R, lightly attended.
+Most recent in-person workshop ([January 2020](https://kulibraries.github.io/2020-01-15-ku/)) was R, lightly attended.
 No SWC Python workshop offered for 18 months, so this will be the first choice.
-Another option would be to offer both languages, as OU is doing in their most recent workshop: [https://oulib-swc.github.io/2020-05-20-ou-swc-online/](https://oulib-swc.github.io/2020-05-20-ou-swc-online/).
+Another option would be to offer both languages, as OU is doing in their [most recent workshop](https://oulib-swc.github.io/2020-05-20-ou-swc-online/).

 *Audience?*